A perfect Alabama beach vacation that encompasses the Gulf Shores and Orange Beach is the setting for an awesome beachy getaway.

 When you think about where to go for a beach vacation, southern California and Florida seem to be the iconic destinations in America.
 Unbeknownst to many, there are 30 miles of sugar-white sand beaches that hug the Gulf of Mexico.
-This pristine beachfront is the setting for a perfect Alabama beach vacation and encompasses the Gulf Shores and Orange Beach.
+I argue that the printing beaches of Alabama should be visited.

 Plan a Perfect Alabama Beach Vacation: Where to Stay in Gulf Shores and Orange Beach